Proximity labeling: History

 Before the development of proximity labeling, determination of protein proximity in cells relied on studying protein-protein interactions through methods such as affinity purification-mass spectrometry and proximity ligation assays.

 DamID is a method developed in 2000 by Steven Henikoff for identifying parts of the genome proximal to a chromatin protein of interest.
 DamID relies on a DNA methyltransferase fusion to the chromatin protein to nonnaturally methylate DNA, which can then be subsequently sequenced to reveal genome methylation sites near the protein.
 Researchers were guided by the fusion protein strategy of DamID to create a method for site-specific labeling of protein targets, culminating in the creation of the biotin protein labelling-based BioID in 2012.
 Alice Ting and the Ting lab at Stanford University have engineered several proteins that demonstrate improvements in biotin-based proximity labeling efficacy and speed.

 Principles

 Proximity labeling relies on a labeling enzyme that can biotinylate nearby biomolecules promiscuously.
 Biotin labeling can be achieved through several different methods, depending on the species of labeling enzyme.
+BioID and TurboID rely on exogenous biotin supplementation; APEX and APEX2 utilize exogenous biotin phenol and hydrogen peroxide.